kunal7illinois/AutoAssist/README.md

 ### 6.3 Opening Manual Pages

-Each result has an `Open PDF` link.

-Clicking it:

-- Opens the corresponding manual
-- Jumps to the correct page number
+Each result has a PDF link.
+Copy the link and paste it on a browser and jump to the page number in the results.

 If the PDF does not open right away: